vpenso/vm-tools/docs/image.md

 * A generic configuration of a virtual machine and its corresponding disk image stored in a sub-directory defined by the environment variable **`VM_IMAGE_PATH`**.
 * A generic very basic Linux configuration (user accounts, network, etc.) common to the Linux deployed into the disk image.

-Virtual machine images are used as **templates** to create virtual machine instances in a _reproducible_ way for development and testing.
+Virtual machine images are used as **templates** (golden images) to create virtual machine instances in a _reproducible_ way for development and testing.

 ## Installation